Image transformations

 Chaining named transformations

 Chaining transformations can create long URLs, so instead you could define a named transformation that includes a chain of other transformations, including other named transformations.
-For example, we can create a named transformation that is a composite of the three named transformations described above.
-It is now simple to specify a single named transformation instead:
+For example, we can create a named transformation that is a composite of the named transformations from the section above.

 Limitations of named transformations